Follow the flow: Proximal flow inspired multi-step methods: CONVERGENCE PROOFS

 \end{theorem} \begin{proof} Similar to \ref{mu_strong_case}, we will have:

 Now by \textbf{Lemma} \ref{le1} and similar to \ref{mu_strong_case}, we will have the desired result.

-\end{proof} \begin{remark} Although the above result gives a linear convergence rate when the step size is large enough, (\ref{update_rule}) is in general hard to solve to completion, and is usually approximated in practice.
-Below, we give the linear convergence rate when \eqref{update_rule} is approximated. \end{remark} \begin{theorem} Let $f(\vx)$ be a $\mu$-strongly convex and continuously differentiable function.
-Suppose that the exact solution to $\tau$ steps of the backward differential formula is
+\end{proof} \begin{remark} Although the above result gives a linear convergence rate when the step size is large enough, the exact multi-step proximal point methods are in general hard to solve to completion, and is usually approximated in practice.
+Below, we give the linear convergence rate for approximated multi-step proximal point methods. \end{remark} \begin{theorem} Let $f(\vx)$ be a $\mu$-strongly convex and continuously differentiable function.
+Suppose that the exact solution to $\tau$ multi-step proximal point methods are

 where $\sum_{i=1}^n \xi_i = 1$ and $\xi \geq 0 $.
 Suppose that an approximate solution $\vx^{k+\tau +1}$ of $\tilde{\vx}^{k+\tau+1}$ satisfies a contraction :

 where $\gamma < 1$.Then $\vx^{k+\tau+1}$ converges to $\vx^*$ linaerly